What Is 500 Internal Server Error and How Can I Fix It?

 Bad Code Changes

-If you were not able to determine the root cause of the HTTP 500 error using the suggestions outlined above, you should think when exactly this error started showing and what actions and edits you have performed around this time.
+If you were not able to determine the root cause of the HTTP 500 error using the suggestions outlined above, you should think about when exactly this error started showing and what actions and edits you have performed around this time.
 Chances are that you have updated or installed a new plugin/component/theme or you have made manual edits on your website.
 Reversing those changes has a high probability of fixing the internal server error.

 Restore From Backup